YevheniiKovryzhenko/KGroundControl/README.md

 ### Binary
 You can use the standalone binary (executable) without installation.
 The most recent version is always available through the Releases tab.
 It is built with statically linked Qt and should be the most optimized version performance-wise, but it may take longer to start.
-On Linux, you may still need some external libraries depending on your distribution.
+On Linux, you may still need some external libraries (depends on your distribution).
+Latest versions of KGC support automatic updates.
-The executable may need to be recompiled for your specific platform (see “Compiling from source”).

 ### Compiling from source
 Requirements: